Absence request notification logic

 The home unit tree is defined as all groups directly linked to the employee's home unit.
 It includes all sections below the home unit, the home unit, the district above the home unit, and the customer level.

 All roles in Quinyx are inherited down to all groups below the group where the employee/manager has a direct membership.
-For instance, if a manager has a direct role on a region, it means that (s)he will have an inherited role on all units and sections below the district.
+For instance, if a manager has a direct role on a district, it means that (s)he will have an inherited role on all units and sections below the district.

 Shared employees have the employee role in at least two sections and/or units within the same district in Quinyx.